 Weekly World News republished this story at least two more times, once in 1993 and again in 1999.
 Curiously, the publication used two different photographs of two different men as if they showed “eye-witness” air-traffic controller Juan de la Corte:

 Similar to today’s misinformation purveyors, Weekly World News had the habit of using unrelated photographs to illustrate their stories.
 The image of the plane in this article, for instance, does not show Pan Am Flight 914 landing in Miami after 37 years.
-This is actually a stock photograph available via Alamy that was taken of a DC-4 plane circa 1935:
+This is actually a stock photograph available via Alamy, which lists the plane as a DC-4: